-- DSU Grant Dates occur July 1, October 1, January 1 and April 1 of each year (or the first trading day following such date).
+DSU Grant Dates occur July 1, October 1, January 1 and April 1 of each year (or the first trading day following such date).
 As the Company maintains a 52-53-week fiscal year ending on the Sunday nearest to June 30, each fiscal year may include three, four or five DSU Grant Dates.
-Fiscal 2017 was a 52-week period, which resulted in our Non-Executive Directors receiving three quarterly DSU grants during the fiscal year on October 1, 2016, January 4, 2017 and April 1, 2017.
-The amounts set forth in the "Stock Awards" column represent the aggregate grant date fair value of stock awards granted during the fiscal year ended June 30, 2017, including dividend equivalents thereon, calculated in accordance with Financial Accounting Standards Board ("FASB") Accounting Standards Codification ("ASC") Topic 718.
-For additional information on how we account for equity-based compensation, see Note 12 to our consolidated financial statements in the Company's Annual Report on Form 10-K for the year ended June 30, 2017 filed with the SEC on August 14, 2017.
-The aggregate number of equity awards outstanding as of fiscal year end for each Non-Executive Director appears in the table on the following page. - Represents certain security expenses provided to Mr. L.K.
-Murdoch, Co-Chairman of the Company.
-These services are incremental to security arrangements provided at News Corporation business facilities.
-The Compensation Committee has approved these expenses as reasonable, necessary and for the Company's benefit. - Represents compensation for partial-year service as a Non-Executive Director; Ms. Ayotte was elected to the Board effective April 1, 2017 - (d) Represents compensation for partial-year service as a Non-Executive Director; Ms. Chao resigned from the Board effective January 31, 2017. - Represents compensation for partial-year service as a Non-Executive Director; Mr. Elkann resigned from the Board effective September 30, 2016. - Represents contributions made by the Company in respect of medical, dental and vision plans for the benefit of Mr. Klein in respect of his prior employment by the Company as Chief Executive Officer of Amplify, a digital education business formerly owned by the Company, and Executive Vice President, Office of the Chairman.
+Fiscal 2018 was a 52-week period, which resulted in our Non-Executive Directors receiving four quarterly DSU grants during the fiscal year on July 3, 2017, October 2, 2017, January 2, 2018 and April 2, 2018.
+The amounts set forth in the "Stock Awards" column represent the aggregate grant date fair value of stock awards granted during fiscal 2018, including dividend equivalents granted on all outstanding unvested stock awards, calculated in accordance with Financial Accounting Standards Board ("FASB") Accounting Standards Codification ("ASC") Topic 718.
+For additional information on how we account for equity-based compensation, see Note 13 to the consolidated financial statements in the Company's Annual Report on Form 10-K for the year ended June 30, 2018 filed with the SEC on August 15, 2018.
+The aggregate number of equity awards outstanding as of fiscal year end for each Non-Executive Director appears in the table on the following page.